 - Describe their nightmare once it’s over.

 Once the dreamer has awakened, they’ll be lucid but may find it difficult to return to sleep.

 Though the occasional nightmare is normal, it isn’t usual to experience them frequently.
 If someone has nightmares at least weekly, they may be diagnosed with nightmare disorder (recurring nightmares).

 For diagnosis, the nightmares must cause significant distress and impact some areas of daily life, like work or socialization.
 Around 4% of adults experience frequent nightmares.

 What Causes Frequent Nightmares?

-What are the Treatments for Nightmares?
+What Are The Treatments for Nightmares?

-A particularly useful form of therapy is called cognitive-behavioral therapy (CBT).
-A study in Cognitive Therapy and Research found CBT effective in treating many types of mental illness.
+A particularly useful solution is cognitive-behavioral therapy (CBT).
+A study published in Cognitive Therapy and Research found CBT effective in treating many mental illnesses.

 Here’s how to recognize a night terror versus a nightmare: